Sheet Music/Real Books and Play Along CDs

 Books

-Bass Guitar for Dummies - Patrick Pfeiffer, Wiley Publishing
+Crash Course Bass - Stuart Clayton, SMTBass Guitar for Dummies - Patrick Pfeiffer, Wiley Publishing

 The Bass Player Book - edited by Karl Coryat, Miller Freeman Books